equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-going-to-do-about-it.md

 - Select a strategy; at least a few should be "mitigation"
 - Discuss realistic fix'es and document them (controls)
 - Document format suggested (👇)
-- Prepare to present threats to class
+- Take a picture of your documents, share on Slack </br>and prepare to present the model to the class

 <hr>